JQCVSC/Trainings/index.md

 ---

-This repository is continually updated as I progress in my cybersecurity journey.
-Star it to stay updated with my latest projects and learnings!
+This site is continually updated as I progress in my cybersecurity journey.
+Bookmark it to stay updated with my latest projects and learnings!

-I'm always eager to connect with fellow cybersecurity enthusiasts, professionals, and mentors.
-Feel free to reach out through [LinkedIn](Your LinkedIn Profile) or [Twitter](Your Twitter Handle).

-*Last updated: [Current Date]*

-Remember to check back regularly for updates on my latest projects and insights into the ever-evolving world of cybersecurity!